markscholtz/jekyll_blog/_drafts/CLUG_meetup.markdown

 get from his answers is that they are all personal and not just a representation of his companies position.

-Here is a man who I feel operates on another level to the rest of the group, yet is deeply empathising with it's members who represent Shuttleworth's roots.
-He clearly is concerned about the situation and wants to allay the fears of the community.
-He seems torn in his position as a huge influencer in the direction of open source, yet still is someone who was made thanks to his grass roots in the movement.
+He is questioned on many diverse topics: the legal implications of the software licences that Canonical employs (which seem to deprive contributors of their write to own the intellectual property created by their contributions); his opinion on the split in the community and why it came about; Canonicals apparent lack of giving back to the community they are only too happy to take from; and many others.

-He is questioned on the legal implications of the software licences that Canonical employs, which seem to deprive contributors of their write to own the intellectual property created by their contributions; his opinion on the split in the community and why it came about; Canonicals apparent lack of giving back to the community they are only too happy to take from, and many others.
+As I look upon the conversation as a completely neutral observer I notice the dichotomy that exists between Shuttleworth and his contemporaries.
+The personalities in the room could not be more polar in nature.
+Shuttleworth is a powerhouse, full of confidence and conviction in what he is doing.
+His peers are equally impassioned and intelligent, but Shuttleworth is domineering.
+Not in a bad way.
+He just oozes confidence and belief in his actions.
+He definitely appears to be fighting an underlying conflict.
+He is trying to resolve his current actions with the expressed feelings of the other people in the room with whom I am positive he empathises with.

-As the debate rages I reflect on how incredibly intelligent and passionate this room of people is.
+As the debate rages I reflect on how incredibly smart and enthusiastic this room of people is.
 Here I am, having fumbled my way into a lecture theater at the tip of Africa.
-The room consists of one of the most influential people in open source at the moment, battling it out against his equally bright and empassioned grassroots contemparies.
+The room consists of one of the most influential people in open source, battling it out against his equally bright and passionate grassroots contemporaries.
 Although there are conflicting opinions and seemingly unresolvable arguments, I feel safe in the knowledge that open source can only become stronger with people of this calibre involved in its creation and direction.